-- Single Life Annuity; - 50% Qualified Joint-and-Survivor Annuity; - 75% Qualified Joint-and-Survivor Annuity (effective for retirements beginning on and after February 1, 2008); - Monthly Installment Payments or Fixed Monthly Payments (increments of 12 months up to a maximum period of 240 months); - Lump Sum Payment; or - A reasonable combination of the options listed above.
+- Single Life Annuity;

+- 50% Qualified Joint-and-Survivor Annuity;

+- 75% Qualified Joint-and-Survivor;

+- Monthly Installment Payments or Fixed Monthly Payments;

+- Lump Sum Payment; or

+- A reasonable combination of the options listed above.

 Single Life Annuity

 If you are not married and your Individual Account balance is more than \$1,000, the normal form of payment is a Single Life Annuity.
 A Single Life Annuity provides level monthly payments for your lifetime.
 The annuity will be provided through the purchase of an insurance contract from a life insurance company.
 After your death, no further benefits are payable.
 You may waive the Single Life Annuity and have your benefit paid in any other form of payment as listed above, excluding the 50% Qualified Joint-and-Survivor Annuity and Qualified Joint and 75% Survivor Annuity.
 If you are married, you may elect, in writing, to have your benefit paid as a Single Life Annuity, with the written consent of your spouse.